 Just like any other infection, a UTI can also lead your body to a state of inflammation.
 This triggers the release of white blood cells.
 And this causes feelings of fatigue.

 Along with all the other symptoms of UTI, a fever tells you that the infection has become more serious.
 This means that the infection now involves the kidneys.
-You should immediately visit a California medical clinic if you have a high fever.
+You should immediately visit a medical clinic if you have a high fever.

 Urinary tract infections are more common in women than in men.
 And some of the risk factors for UTIs specifically in women include –